V4Fire/Client/src/form/b-checkbox/README.md

 #### [changeable = `true`]

-True if the checkbox can be unchecked directly after the first check.
+If true, the checkbox can be unchecked directly after the first check.

 ```
 < b-checbox :name = 'bar' | :changeable = false | :checked = true